ltillmann/hue-menu-bar/README.md

 2. Build the app using the preconfigured setup.py file

     ```
-    python setup.py py2app
+    python3 setup.py py2app
     ```
-3. Launch application by double-clicking app or open via Terminal
+3. Launch application by double-clicking app or open via Terminal.
-4. (Optional) Add application to Login Items to launch on system startup
+4. (Optional) Move application to application folder and add to Login Items to launch on system startup.

 Usage
 -----
 - Launch application/run script.
 - On first start, the local machine has to be authenticated to Hue Bridge by pushing the Link button before clicking connect.
 - Otherwise, it will attempt to connect to the Philips Hue Bridge automatically.
-- If successful, the connection status adn your lights/rooms will be displayed in the menu bar.
+- If successful, the connection status and your lights/rooms will be displayed in the menu bar.
 - Control lights and rooms directly from the menu bar.

 Credits